 Langdon & Emison is Proud to Support Victims of Spinal Cord Injury

-The attorneys with Langdon & Emison have represented several SCI victims over the last 30-plus years.
+The personal injury attorneys with Langdon & Emison have represented several SCI victims over the last 30-plus years.
 We continue to be amazed at the resilience these incredible people show as they learn how to adjust to their new reality.

-Our firm has also recovered several million dollars on behalf of clients who suffered SCIs due to no fault of their own.
+With offices in Chicago, St. Louis, Lexington, and Kansas City, our firm has also recovered several million dollars on behalf of clients who suffered SCIs due to no fault of their own.
 To learn more about how we may be of assistance to you, please give us a call at (866) 931-2115 or use our online contact form for a free case evaluation.